Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Puzzles requiring specific cultural knowledge or overly complex mathematics alienate team members.
 Select accessible riddles where the solution relies on logic, language, or lateral thought.
 Everyone starts on level ground.

-The 20 Sharp Brain Teasers for Work
+20 Effective Brain Teasers for Work

 1. The Map Riddle (Logic and Observation)